 Innovation – “To build the bridge when we get there:” to form innovative leaders who can face the rapid changes and the radical challenges of the 21st century.
 At a time when new problems have no ready formulaic solutions, we need to prepare our students for “out-of-the-box” creative thinking.
 This task becomes even more important given the significant role played by the Chinese-Filipino community in the country.

 Xavier School is a CATHOLIC SCHOOL whose educational program is animated by Catholic belief and doctrine.

 Its religious practices, liturgies and acts of worship are Catholic: the values it promotes are Catholic in orientation.
 It cultivates in its students, faculty, and staff a lively response of faith to the person of Jesus Christ, as members of different faith communities in school, at home, or within the larger ecclesial community which is the Catholic Church.

 Xavier School offers a program of studies approved, sanctioned, and endorsed by the Philippine government.
 Its program seeks to promote and foster in its students a healthy nationalism, an appreciation of their Filipino cultural heritage, and a consciousness and commitment to their responsibilities as citizens of the Republic of the Philippines

 Xavier School’s Vision:

-Persons fully alive, endowed with the passion for justice, and the skills for development. or our students: “To nurse the light”
+Persons fully alive, endowed with the passion for justice, and the skills for development

 When the Communists took over China in 1949, the Jesuits were among the missionaries expelled from the mainland.
 They eventually made their way to the Philippines where they found a new home and purpose.
 They dreamed of continuing their work of evangelization by ministering to the local Chinese-Filipino community, which requested that a school be opened for them.
 Fr.
 Jean Desautels, S.J., a French Canadian Jesuit missionary, was then directed by his superiors to establish a school.